rutall-co/clearpath_university-campus/README.md

 2. Make your changes or enhancements.
 3. Submit a pull request for review.
 ### License
 This project is licensed under the MIT License.
-For more details, refer to the LICENSE file in this repository
+For more details, contact the owner of the repo wlaa41